giga-sec/gigaSec-Tech-Notes/3. Notes/Problem solving for programmers.md

 [[Questions to ask when solving a problem]]

 ---
+Wasting Time on Problems:
+Yes, I must say it is a waste of time if you are giving more than one hour to a medium level problem.
+It is OK for a beginner to see the solution and learn from it.
+And try to remember the approach.

+Learning language syntax only teaches you how to write - it's like grammar.
+It doesn't teach you what to write, or why.

 ### When you look up the solution
 -> don't think that you solved the problem without understanding it and move on.
 -> don't just read it, say “yeah, whatever” in your mind and skip.